JacquesCarette/Drasil/code/stable/bss/src/csharp/README.md

 > Background: Binary star systems are common in astronomy.
 Two stars orbit because of gravity.

-> Scope: Two-dimensional , rigid-body mechanics where the only force is gravitational attraction.
+> Scope: Two-dimensional, rigid-body mechanics where the only force is gravitational attraction.

 ------------------------------------------------------------
 ## Making Examples